Estuary

 https://www.dpi.nsw.gov.au/__data/assets/pdf_file/0011/656318/Port_Stephens_Great_Lakes_Marine_Park_Zoning_Map_OBH.pdf

-Onto the Nelson Bay Breakwall, this is the place to target, bream, , kingfish and jewfish.
+Onto the Nelson Bay Breakwall, this is the place to target, bream, perhaps blackfish if they still around, kingfish and jewfish.
 For kingfish fish the sunrise or sunset with stick baits, poppa’s or whole squid.
 For jewfish target the change of tide with live slimies or yellowtail.
 Prawns and fish baits are the way to go for bream.

 https://www.salamanderbaittackle.com.au/catching-bream-from-nelson-bay-breakwall/